-Estonia’s most famous scientists studied and taught here and its most famous patriots, whether in opposition to the Tsar, the pre-war president Konstantin Päts or the Soviet regime, likewise spent their formative years in Tartu.
+Estonia’s most famous scientists studied and taught here and its most famous patriots, whether in opposition to the tsar, the pre-war president Konstantin Päts or the Soviet regime, likewise spent their formative years in Tartu.

 Unlike Tallinn or Pärnu, Tartu is not a town of instant charm.
 Arriving by any of the dreary approach roads does not suggest the imminence of a famous university town or of one where Estonia gained its statehood.
 Yet intellectually and architecturally it is the centre of Estonia.
 Its university cultivates an Oxbridge/Ivy League tradition but has combined it with the radicalism of Berkeley or the London School of Economics.

-Estonia’s most famous scientists studied and taught here and its most famous patriots, whether in opposition to the Tsar, the pre-war president Konstantin Päts or the Soviet regime, likewise spent their formative years in Tartu.
+Estonia’s most famous scientists studied and taught here and its most famous patriots, whether in opposition to the tsar, the pre-war president Konstantin Päts or the Soviet regime, likewise spent their formative years in Tartu.
 The 200km distance from Tallinn suited both sides.
 Political activists could be more daring and the government could feign liberalism, safe in the knowledge that its detractors would not be a threat to the capital.
-With independence and democracy now safe in Estonia, Tartu will have to take up new causes.
+With independence and democracy now safe in Estonia, Tartu is taking up new causes.

 A full day is needed to cover the town centre and the university, and a further half day to visit a selection of the museums.
 The parks beside the river offer relaxing walks and concerts in the summer.

 Tartu is well served by buses to all major towns in Estonia.
 They run every half-hour to Tallinn and most are non-stop, taking about 2½ hours.
 Buses operate several times a day to Rakvere, Narva, Võru, Valga, Viljandi and Pärnu.
 An increasing number of these can be booked online here.

 Internationally, Lux Express run to Riga (via Valga) and St Petersburg (via Narva).